Published April 4, 2022

 - Is there ongoing support to ensure my team understands how to use the tool effectively?

 Choose the right social intelligence tool and you’ll be able to find all mentions of your brand, respond to questions, engage with consumers, monitor your competitors, and build stronger customer relationships.

 Now you’ve found consumer insights, you’ll need to analyze the results...

 Choose a tool that’ll present automated reports so that you and your teams can make smart business decisions.
-An AI-powered tool - Talkwalker - will have machine learning algorithms, so will yield better results while handling large sets of rules.
+An AI-powered platform - Talkwalker - will have machine learning algorithms, so will yield better results while handling large sets of rules.
 Meaning it will make more sense out of social media updates.
 They’ll be more specific, and will demonstrate sentiment.

 Your analytics tool will reveal details about your audience - age ranges, gender, language, locations, etc.

-Talkwalker Analytics - knowing your audience demographic helps you create targeted content.
+Talkwalker analytics - knowing your audience demographic helps you create targeted content.

 Now dig deeper…

 Most good social media analytics tools provide sentiment analysis.
 This means that you’ll find not only consumers raving about you, but those ranting about you.

 Filter your results and pull out those talking negatively about your brand.
 Do they have anything in common?
 Find these people and you can look to changing their opinion about your brand.